dhilst/riemann-c-client/README.md

 - Timeout support, enabling blocking and non-blocking calls on same function.
 (Can be disabled at compile time --disable-timeout.
 Enabled by default.)
-- Implicit locking system (Can be enabled at compile time --enable-lock.
-Disabled by default.)
 - Support for tags and attributes
 - Support for sending multiple events in one shot